statengeneraal/laws-markdown/README.md

 This is a repository that tracks changes of Dutch laws since sometime in 2010.
 Conceptually, this repository exists somewhere between the [MetaLex Document Server](http://doc.metalex.eu/) and the plain-text of your paper law book.

+**NOTE:** This is not an official source of law.
+Use at your own peril.

 Why?
 ----